iterative/dvc.org/content/blog/2022-01-15-moving-local-experiments-to-the-cloud-with-iterative-terraform-provider.md

 one that involves leveraging GPUs with the help of a pre-configured Deep Learning AMI.
 In many cases, productionizing your workflows would require creating your own Docker image that you could use both for prototyping and for CI/CD workflows.
-If you'd like to learn how to create your own Docker images and use them with the Iterative Terraform provider, let us know and we'll write another tutorial about that!
+If you'd like to learn how to create your own Docker images and use them with the Terraform Provider Iterative, let us know and we'll write another tutorial about that!